mustafa-be/Packet-Sniffer/README.md

 This program is only runnable on linux because linux allows raw packets to be read.
 For more info refer to https://stackoverflow.com/questions/38406741/attributeerror-module-socket-has-no-attribute-af-packet

-Here is an snapshot of the program.
+Here is an snapshot of the program running.
 ![Drag Racing](ss.png)

 ## How to Run
+To run type "python3 packet_sniffer.py"

 The required libraries for this program are
 - socket
 - tkinter
 - thread
 - PIL
-To run type <python3 packet_sniffer.py>